-Diabetes is a disease which is characterized by abnormally high blood sugar (glucose) levels and commonly affects 7.8% of the population.
+Diabetes is a disease that is characterized by abnormally high blood sugar (glucose) levels and commonly affects 7.8% of the population.

 The disorder occurs for two different reasons: either the pancreas does not produce sufficient insulin, or the body does not use insulin efficiently to maintain blood sugar levels.